Madison Brengle: 2009–2013: No appearances at the majors

-2014: First major match-win, top 100 debut
+2014: First major win, top 100 debut

 Brengle had a strong start to her 2014 season, qualifying through to the main draw at the Hobart International, but was narrowly defeated in the first round by top seed Samantha Stosur in a final-set tiebreak.
-The next week, she was in touching distance of a main-draw berth at the Australian Open, but lost to Irina-Camelia Begu in the final qualifying round.
+The next week, she lost to Irina-Camelia Begu in the final qualifying round.
 In July, she won the $50k Lexington Challenger, beating Nicole Gibbs in the final.

-Later in the year, she was awarded a wildcard into the main draw of the US Open, where she recorded her first ever Grand Slam win over Julia Glushko of Israel.
+Later in the year, she was awarded a wildcard into the main draw of the US Open, and she recorded her first Grand Slam match win over Julia Glushko of Israel.

-She moved into the top 100 for first time on September 29, 2014, after winning the $50k event Redrock Open in Las Vegas defeating Nicole Vaidišová, Kateryna Bondarenko and Michelle Larcher de Brito, all in straight sets.
+She moved into the top 100 for first time on September 29, 2014 after winning the $50k Redrock Open in Las Vegas, defeating Nicole Vaidišová, Kateryna Bondarenko and Michelle Larcher de Brito.

-2015-16: Australian Open fourth round, top 35 debut, career-high ranking
+2015–2016: Australian Open fourth round & career-high ranking

-At the 2015 Australian Open Brengle defeated the 13th-ranked Andrea Petkovic in the first round.
+At the 2015 Australian Open, Brengle defeated the 13th-ranked Andrea Petkovic in the first round.
 Then, she won in straight sets against both Irina Falconi and CoCo Vandeweghe, eventually losing in the fourth round to Madison Keys, 2–6, 4–6.
 This was her best performance in a Grand Slam tournament so far.
 In Stuttgart, she defeated No. 4 ranked Petra Kvitová, in straight sets.
 In May, her singles ranking reached a career-best of No. 35 in the world.
 She finished the 2015 season ranked No. 40.

 In 2016 in Dubai, she defeated No. 8 ranked Kvitová in three sets.

-2017: First Wimbledon third round
+2017: Wimbledon third round

-Brengle began her season at the ASB Classic in Auckland.
-She upset top seed, world No. 2, and compatriot, Serena Williams, in her second-round match.
+Brengle began her season at the Auckland Open.
+She upset world No. 2, Serena Williams, in her second-round match.
 She lost in the quarterfinals to seventh seed Jeļena Ostapenko.
-At the Australian Open, she was defeated in the first round by compatriot Alison Riske.
+At the Australian Open, she was defeated in the first round by Alison Riske.

-As the top seed at the Dow Tennis Classic in Midland, Michigan, Brengle lost in the first round to compatriot Jacqueline Cako.
+As the top seed at the Midland Tennis Classic, Brengle lost in the first round to Jacqueline Cako.

-2019
+2019–2020: US Open third round, first WTA 125 title

-Brengle started her season at the ASB Classic.
-She lost in the first round to Eugenie Bouchard.
+Brengle started her 2019 season at the Auckland Open where she lost in the first round to Eugenie Bouchard.

-2020

-Brengle began her 2020 season at the Brisbane International.
-She lost in the second round of qualifying to Yulia Putintseva.
+Brengle began her 2020 season at the Brisbane International and lost in the second round of qualifying to Yulia Putintseva.
 In Hobart, she fell in the final round of qualifying to Ons Jabeur.
-At the Australian Open, she lost in the first round to Caroline Garcia in three sets.
+At the Australian Open, she lost in the first round to Caroline Garcia, in three sets.

-2021
+She won her first WTA 125 title at the Newport Beach Challenger, defeating Stefanie Vögele in the final.

+At the US Open, she reached the third round for a second time in her career with wins over Arina Rodionova and 19th seed Dayana Yastremska, before losing to Shelby Rogers.